 Experts believe that external treatment quickly removes pus, disinfects the wound, relieves pain, and heals the fistula itself.
 Ointments are not very effective in this matter, as they are immediately washed off with saliva.
 Antibacterial and anesthetic gels such as Holisal, Kalgel, Dentol, Dentinox, and others are more suitable for this work.
 Solcoseryl is prescribed as a healing agent.

 Anti-inflammatory and painkillers

-Sometimes the pain becomes unbearable, the doctor may prescribe Ketonal, Ibuprofen, Nise, Arcoxia, Naproxen, Ketorol, Ketoprofen, and other drugs for internal or external use.
+Sometimes the pain becomes unbearable when Fistula on the gums, the doctor may prescribe Ketonal, Ibuprofen, Nise, Arcoxia, Naproxen, Ketorol, Ketoprofen, and other drugs for internal or external use.
 Always read the instructions carefully before taking the pill.

 With the help of Claritin, Tavegil, and Suprastin, doctors eliminate allergic reactions and swelling and remove toxins.
 Do not abuse the reception of funds, it is better to consult a specialist and undergo a course of treatment.

 The dentist may advise rinsing the mouth with special solutions: chlorhexidine, uracil, Miramistin, Stomatofit, Chlorophyllipt, and Betadine.
 Folk remedies also remain effective: soda-salt solutions, and decoctions of chamomile, sage, and other herbs.

 To achieve a faster effect of treatment, dentists supplement it with physiotherapy: